 Disclosure: Requires suppliers to report use of chemicals in products to retailer

-Apple has not yet expanded its FMD initiative to brand-name products sold in its stores.
+As of last year, Apple had not yet expanded its FMD initiative to brand-name products sold in its stores.

 Action: Reduced or eliminated chemicals of high concern within the last three years